 How to Apologize

-In this article, we'll see why apologies are so important, and we'll look at how to apologize with sincerity and grace when you've made a mistake.
+In this article, we'll explore why apologies are so important, and look at how to say sorry for a mistake you've made.

-An apology is a statement that has two key elements:
+An apology is a statement with two key elements.
+It:

-- It shows your remorse over your actions.
+- Shows you feel remorse over your actions.

-- It acknowledges the hurt that your actions have caused to someone else.
+- Acknowledges the hurt that your actions caused to someone else.

 Consequences of Not Apologizing

-First, apologies take courage.
-When you admit that you were wrong, it puts you in a vulnerable position, which can open you up to attack or blame.
-Some people struggle to show this courage.
+So, why do some people still avoid saying "I'm sorry"?
+First, apologizing takes courage.
+It puts you in a vulnerable position, leaving you open to attack or blame.
+Some people struggle to be this brave.

-In an article in the Journal of Psycholinguistic Research, psychologists Steven Scher and John Darley present a four-step framework that you can use when you make an apology.
+Psychologists Steven Scher and John Darley present a four-step framework that you can use to apologize.

-Every apology needs to start with two magic words: "I'm sorry," or "I apologize."
-This is essential, because these words express remorse over your actions.
+Every apology should start with two magic words: "I'm sorry," or "I apologize."

 For example, you could say: "I'm sorry that I snapped at you yesterday.
 I feel embarrassed and ashamed by the way I acted."